dioris-moreno/opensips-mi-client/README.md

 { Server: 'OpenSIPS (3.1.0-dev (x86_64/linux))' }
 ```

-Client class constructor supports passing the parameters needed to connect to OpenSIPS, so instead using environment
+Client class constructor supports passing the parameters needed to connect to OpenSIPS, so instead of using environment
 variables you can create a client as follows:

 ```typescript